Glossary TermApril 20, 2024

 5. Volume spikes matter — they signal important events or reversals

-6. Check average volume - compare current volume to what's normal
+6. Check average volume — compare current volume to the norm

-8. Volume is truth - price can lie, volume doesn't
+8. Volume is the truth — price can lie, volume cannot

-Bottom line: Volume is the fuel that moves markets.
-Price tells you where a cryptocurrency is going, but volume tells you if the move is real or fake.
-Ignore volume at your own peril.
-The best traders always check volume before making decisions - it's the difference between trading with the herd and getting trampled by it.
+Conclusion: Volume is the fuel that moves markets.
+Price tells you where a cryptocurrency is going, but volume tells you whether the move is real or fake.
+Ignore volume at your own risk.
+The best traders always check volume before making decisions — it is the difference between trading with the herd and being run over by it.

 Ready to Start Trading?